cherrypy/cherrypy/docs/extend.rst

 CherryPy can be considered both as a HTTP library as much as a web application framework.
-In that latter case, its architecture provides mechanisms to support operations accross the whole server instance.
+In that latter case, its architecture provides mechanisms to support operations across the whole server instance.
 This offers a powerful canvas to perform persistent operations as server-wide functions live outside the request processing itself.
 They are available to the whole process as long as the bus lives.